survivejs/webpack-book/manuscript/building_with_webpack/03_code_splitting.md

 Code splitting is one of those features that allows you to push your application a notch further.
 You can load code when you need it.
 This gives faster initial load times and helps to improve user experience especially in a mobile context where bandwidth is limited.

 It comes with some extra work as you must figure out what's possible to split.
-Often you find good split points within a router.
+Often, you find good split points within a router.
 Or you may notice that specific functionality is required only when specific feature is used.
 Charting is a good example of this.

 Just applying `import` or `require.ensure` alone can be very effective. `require.context` has more limited possibilities, but it's a powerful tool especially for tool developers.